 Our largest pot still—our wash still—weighs nearly three tons, stands more than 15 feet tall and enables Copperworks to produce up to two 53-gallon barrels of whiskey per day.
 Its job is to distill the beer, or “wash” for the first of two distillations required to make whiskey.

 Our “spirit still,” also a pot still, is the second still used in the process of making Copperworks’ all malt whiskey.
 It can also produce pure alcohol when the alcohol vapor is directed through our 25-plate column still.
-Copperworks’ vodka and the base for Copperworks’ gin comes from our column still.
+Copperworks Washington Malt Vodka and the base for Copperworks’ gins comes from our column still.

 The Gin Still

 Our gin still is the smallest pot still in volume, but stands as tall as the other stills in the Copperworks’ lineup.
 Using a still that’s specifically designed to make gin allows us to make truly authentic styles of gin.